 Packing for a 9-month trip isn’t an easy task, especially when the military is involved.

-No matter how much you try to keep your house picked up, there will be gear, uniforms, packing lists, documents, `do items that are laying around half-done and the whole house is destroyed.
+No matter how much you try to keep your house picked up, there will be gear, uniforms, packing lists, documents, and to-do items that are laying around half-done.
+The whole house will be a wreck.

 4. Deployment Days Don’t Get Easier

 I stupidly thought that the longer I lived this Army life, the easier it would get.

 Why on Betty White’s Green Earth did I ever think that deployments would get easier as my girls got older?

 If anything, it’s WORSE – much, much worse!

 Dropping their dad off this time was the worst ‘see you later’ we’ve ever had.
 My kids were devastated.
 I was devastated.
 It was just horrible.

 I had planned to stay with Heff until they did roll call before they got in formation, but my kids were already so upset that we didn’t even make it out of the parking lot.

 We all thought it was best if we left then instead of dragging out their misery for the next couple of hours.
 (And good thing we did, because we dropped him off at 1:00 and he didn’t get on the bus until after 7:00 that night!)

 Don’t make the mistake of thinking that deployment days will get easier.
 I’ve been an Army wife for 11 years now and it still sucks.